NuttaneeKnight/ServiceNow/restIntegration.md

 - Best prcetice is to capture everything in the update set.
 - Go to the local update set and create one.
 - Name it and make it current and navigate back to create a new REST Message
+- Name it, Instance 2 Incidents
+- Put the endpoint of the target system
+- You will need another SNOW instance to get the endpoint
+- Go to REST API Explorer of the other instance